Jibbedi/turnpro-in-graphql/why-graphql/why-graphql.md

 We should think about graphs, not endpoints.
 Endpoints force us to make decisions about how our API is consumed.

-What we need is a way for our users to tell about how they plan to use our API.
+What we need is a way for our users to tell us about how they plan to use our API.
 A way to specify which data they require.
 That's what GraphQL is about.
 It's a language to formulate those needs.